DHTMLX/scheduler-docs/data/howtostart_angular.md

 To capture changes made in the Scheduler, you can use a [dataProcessor](https://docs.dhtmlx.com/dataprocessor__index.html) handler that lets you "communicate" with the server-side backend.
 The handler can be declared either as a function or a router object.
-The scheduler accepts Promise response from the handler, so the scheduler will correctly process the completion of an action.
+Scheduler accepts Promise response from the handler, so Scheduler will correctly process the completion of an action.

 You can create a **DataProcessor** via the **createDataProcessor()** API method and capture changes, like this: